On designing effective campaigns. Or, why I’m tired of looking at Doug Ford’s face.

 We want to connect with people on an emotional level, a gut level, beyond facts and arguments.
 Ford is good at this.
 We need to be as well.
 In the realm of the senses – or, what we feel – I want to speak to the evocative power of illustration.
 There’s something about hand-drawn images that stand out for me and invite deeper contemplation.
-I primarily work with digital images and photography, which is the prevailing mode of production.
+I primarily work with digital images and photography, which is the prevailing mode of production today.
 This style works well when you want to project a clean, modern image (“legitimacy”) or “culture jam” a politician’s own branding and visuals.

 I think both approaches need to be part of our repertoire.
 The point is to consider how our audiences will interact with our materials and whether they might form an emotional response.
 By design, a poster operates differently than an email or a pamphlet.
 We want it to be arresting, to make you stop-and-look, and that requires a clear idea and an economy with words.
 As a process tool, sketching is probably the most generative way to come up with novel concepts, even if the intended output is entirely digital (and even if, like me, drawing is not your forte).